Statoil to bet on Angola, Russian shale in exploration

 Russia's shale oil potential is still not fully mapped but the Bazhenov formation in Siberia is already considered one of the largest, and ExxonMobil (XOM.N) teamed up with Rosneft this year to begin drilling.

-Dodson said Norwegian state-controlled Statoil hoped to finalise its own deal with Rosneft this year and could drill one or two wells in Siberia as soon as 2014 to test the region's potential.
+Dodson said Norwegian state-controlled Statoil hoped to finalize its own deal with Rosneft this year and could drill one or two wells in Siberia as soon as 2014 to test the region's potential.

 "It looks very, very much like the Bakken (in the United States) from a geological point of view in that you have limestone that can be fracked," said Dodson, a Briton who joined Statoil in 1985 and rose through the ranks.